Reilly O'Brien

-Reilly O'Brien (born 20 August 1995) is an Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
+Reilly Mark O'Brien (born 20 August 1995) is an Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
+A Malcolm Blight Medal winner in 2020, he is currently Adelaide's first-choice ruckman.

 Early life

 O'Brien participated in the Auskick programs at Flemington Primary School in Flemington, Victoria and at Moonee Valley Football Club.
-He played his junior football with the Calder Cannons in the TAC Cup.
+He played his junior representative football with the Calder Cannons in the TAC Cup.
+He grew up in the Melbourne suburb of Ascot Vale.

 O'Brien was drafted by the Adelaide Football Club with their first selection and ninth overall in the 2014 rookie draft.